 2. Not having an opt-in offer

-Sign up boxes that just say ‘subscribe for free updates’ is not going to cut it in 2020.
+Sign up boxes that just say ‘subscribe for free updates’ are not going to cut it in 2024.

 One of the biggest email marketing mistakes bloggers make is not offering an opt-in offer.